No products in the cart.

 Primrose a Shade Gardens Dream Flower

-Primrose belongs to the Primula genus, and different species are available—the foliage color range from dark green leaves to colorful flowers.
+Primrose belongs to the Primula genus, and different species are available—the foliage color ranges from dark green leaves to colorful flowers.
 The blooms are atop long stalks.
 It needs consistent watering but is not soggy.

 This hardy perennial plant prefers a spot with the sun in the morning and dappled shade in the afternoon.
 While others can grow well in full shade.
 Depending on your variety, they can grow well in zones 3-9.
 You find them with white flowers and many other colors except green.